The following Public Law practice note provides comprehensive and up to date legal information covering:

 respect the four freedoms of movement of goods, people, services and capital

-continue to be subject to the jurisdiction of the Court of Justice of the European UNion
+continue to be subject to the jurisdiction of the Court of Justice of the European Union

-As a non-Member State, the UK will not be involved in the EU institutions and decision-making in
+As a non-Member State, the UK will not be involved in the EU institutions and decision-making in respect of new

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.